PalinuroSec/palinuro.dev/content/encrypt.md

 1. Follow the link in your email
 2. Use the password we have agreed on, or call me to get one.
-3. Read my message and its encrypted information (including attachments).
-4. Answer to my message (if you need to) by using the secure web interface.

 # Other methods